Best Podcast Microphones: Top Picks for Every Budget and Setup

 Optimizing Your Podcast Microphone Setup

-The good news is you likely just need a few environmental tweaks.
+You likely need only a few environmental adjustments.

-• Set up your microphone in a generally quiet space.
-This doesn’t have to be a professional recording studio—any smaller room with carpeting should offer decent sound padding.
-Avoid large, empty spaces with more rigid surfaces, which may cause an undesirable background echo.
+1. Set up your microphone in a quiet space.
+It doesn’t need to be a professional studio.
+Any small room with carpet provides decent sound absorption.
+Avoid large, empty spaces with hard surfaces, which cause echo.

-• Get a quality pair of podcast headphones.
-You may not hear feedback through your speakers, but a good pair of headphones can help you find undesirable background noise.
+3. Get a pair of quality podcast headphones.
+You may not catch feedback through speakers, but headphones let you hear exactly what the mic is picking up.

-• Position the microphone six to 12 inches from your mouth.
-It’s a good idea to experiment with the distance to determine the best proximity for your specific setup.
+4. Position the microphone six to twelve inches from your mouth.
+Experiment with the distance to find the right proximity for your setup.

 Avoiding Common Podcast Microphone Pitfalls

-Here’s what our experts have to say about avoiding common podcast microphone pitfalls:
+Here’s what TPC’s production team has to say about avoiding common pitfalls:

 • Get the right mic for the room you’re recording in.
 Avoid using a condenser mic if you don’t plan on treating your room, as it can pick up too much background noise and echo.— Quinn, Producer at The Podcast Consultant